SUSE-Enceladus/marketplace-docs/neuvector-prime/aws/suse-llc/payg/usage-instructions.md

 Create a file named `userinitcfg.yaml`, with the following template, where:

-* `$PASSWORD` is the initial password for the _admin_ account. **It must contain at least 8 characters, at least 1 uppercase character, at least 1 lowercase character and at least 1 number.**
+* `$PASSWORD` is the initial password for the _admin_ account. **It is required to contain at least 8 characters, at least 1 uppercase character, at least 1 lowercase character and at least 1 number.**

 ```
 users: